ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 };
 ```

+If you do NOT use `useState` or `useMemo`, then the grid will be provided with a new set of row data each time
+the parent component is rendered.
+This will result in unexpected behaviour in the grid, such as row selection resetting.

 For applications that set data into the grid (as opposed to showing data statically), it makes sense to favour `useState`
 over `useMemo` as loading data usually aligns with changing state in your application.